Decoupled Sequence and Structure Generation for Realistic Antibody Design: Antibody design experiments

 The goal of this task is to optimize the binding affinity of a given antibody-antigen complex by re-designing the CDR-H3 sequence and structure.
-As an overview, we pre-train the models on the SAbDab dataset and fine-tune them with the ITA algorithm~\citep{yang2020improving} on the SKEMPI V2.0 dataset~\citep{jankauskaite2019skempi}.
+Following \citet{MEAN}, we pre-train the models on the SAbDab dataset and fine-tune them with the ITA algorithm~\citep{yang2020improving} on the SKEMPI V2.0 dataset~\citep{jankauskaite2019skempi}.
 To evaluate the change in binding affinity $\Delta \Delta G$, we use the official checkpoint of the oracle $f$ from \citet{shan2022affinity}.

-\textbf{Data.} The pre-training data is the SAbDab dataset split into training and validation sets with a ratio of 9:1 based on CDR-H3 clusters.
-To ensure an accurate $\Delta \Delta G$ prediction, the fine-tuning dataset is a subset of the SKEMPI V2.0 dataset used to train the oracle $f$; this amounts to 53 antibody-antigen complexes, following \citet{MEAN}.
+Since $\Delta \Delta G$ evaluation requires structure, only sequence-structure co-design models are used as the baselines.